probal25/recipe-app-api/README.md

 # Recipe-app-api
-This a Recipe Endpoint Api[Backend] I followed TDD(Test driven davelopment) for this Project.
+This is a Recipe Endpoint Api[Backend] I followed TDD(Test driven davelopment) for this Project.

 # Dependencies
 - Python(Django)